18

 Short Itinerary and Map

-Mera Peak Climbing Detailed Itinerary
+Mera Peak Detailed Itinerary

 Day 1